 While moderate exercise can boost your immune system and keep sicknesses at bay, full-time athletes or those with intense training schedules experience extra stress on their body’s systems, including their immune system.
 This places us fit people at a higher risk of developing infections, particularly in the hours following intense workouts.
 Colds and influenza have negative effects on training and performance.
 The aim is to keep your immune system as strong as possible and reduce the risk illness and infection.

 How does a healthy diet improve resistance to sickness?

 There are certain foods and nutrients that are essential for maintaining a healthy immune system.
-It is common knowledge that Vitamins C will aid in preventing colds and reducing the severity of a cold.
+It is common knowledge that Vitamins C is good for your immune system & there is research showing that Vitamin C will aid in reducing the severity of a cold.

 Other essential immune boosting nutrients include Vitamin E, zinc, iron, selenium, probiotics, protein and unsaturated (healthy) fats.
 These nutrients will supercharge your immune system and help fight off infection.

 The most recent research is also suggesting that carbohydrates act as nutritional immune protectors.
 The studies point out that an adequate carbohydrate intake before and after prolonged or high-intensity workouts can reduce disturbance to immune system markers.
 The carbohydrates diminish stress hormone responses during exercise and also provide fuel for your white blood cells.
 So if you’re following a low-carb / no carb diet and keep getting sick, this might be why!!

 Top Immune Foods – How many do you do?

 High in vitamin C, citrus fruits will help reduce the duration and severity of a cold.
 Citrus fruits are in season during the cooler months, so make sure you take advantage when your body needs it!
 Citrus fruits include oranges, mandarins, lemons, limes and grapefruit.